It’s Finally Here: The College Search

 - Apply for financial aid after October 1 by filling out your FAFSA at fafsa.gov Depending on the schools you are applying to, you may need to fill out additional applications for scholarships.
 At the Mount, you’re automatically considered for scholarships when you apply.

 - Celebrate each time you get accepted to a college!

 - Attend Accepted Student events for your top 2-3 colleges.

 - Make your college decision and deposit by May 1!

 - Be sure to watch your email for information on submitting your final high school transcripts and registering for Orientation and housing.

 Undergraduate Admissions Criteria

-Application requirements: Completed application, official high school transcript, and one letter of recommendation
+Application requirements: Completed application and official high school transcript.
+One letter of recommendation is optional, but encouraged.

 Average GPA: 87/3.0

 Application deadline: Apply any time — the Mount has rolling admissions.